neldajohn/INTRO_TO_IM/February02/README.md

 - Below are screenshots of different stages of the project

 First, I started with sharp red lines all protruding from the upper left corner of my canvas (0,0) to different parts of the canvas
--
 ![](Media/neldas_art_1.PNG)

 Then I added another starting point (150,150) while still maintaining the end points.
 This formed a web-like structure as seen below
 ![](Media/neldas_art_2.PNG)

 Next, I added two more points, hence connecting the whole shape to form on a messy grid of red lines criss-crossing
 ![](Media/neldas_art_3.PNG)

 I then added two last points, to complete the whole structure till the lowest right corner(600,600)
 ![](Media/neldas_art_4.PNG)

-I followed the same steps to add orange lines
+I followed the same steps to add orange strokes just like with the red strokes
 ![](Media/neldas_art_5.PNG)

 Then I followed the same steps once more with yellow